 Fentanyl can be very addictive because it is highly potent.1 Opioid addiction, medically known as opioid use disorder (OUD) is the term used by the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to diagnose addiction to opioids like fentanyl.7 A person who is struggling with an OUD is unable to control their substance use and compulsively uses fentanyl despite the negative effects and potential dangers.1

-Other Dangerous Effects & Symptoms of Fentanyl Misuse
+Dangers and Health Effects of Fentanyl Misuse

 - Loss of consciousness.